 The Maasai Mara is home to huge numbers of elephants, buffaloes, zebras and hippos, making for superb bird watching and game viewing all-year round.
 Lions are also commonly sighted as they lounge around after a heavy meal, or search the plains for their next prey.
 Cheetah and leopard are fairly common in Mara, although these more elusive cats are harder to spot.

-After exploring the scenic Maasai Mara we cross the Great Rift Valley once again returning to Nairobi for an overnight stay.
+After exploring the epic Maasai Mara Reserve we cross the beautiful Great Rift Valley once again returning to Nairobi for an overnight stay.

 Please note: We recommend that you arrange to arrive a day or more before the safari begins, giving you time to rest and explore the relatively small city centre of Nairobi.
 Practice your bargaining skills at Nairobi’s fascinating market, browse its bookshops and craft stores, or sit back and relax at one of the numerous cafes and restaurants in the city.

-Next we travel south to the busy border frontier of Namanga where we cross into Tanzania.
-We drive to Arusha, Tanzania’s main safari hub located at the foot of lofty Mt Meru.
+Next we travel south to the busy border post of Namanga where we cross into Tanzania.
+From there we drive to Arusha, Tanzania’s main safari hub located at the foot of lofty Mt Meru.
 The bustling city of Arusha is the halfway point between Cape Town and Cairo, and is a good place to experience colourful curio markets, shops, and the lively comings and goings of people.
+Arriving in the late afternoon we explore Arusha a little, stopping in at the curio markets.

-From our camp near Arusha we travel west in 4x4 safari vehicles to Serengeti National Park and the Ngorongoro Crater, where we will spend the next three days.
-Our drive takes us across the Rift Valley, via the village of Mto Wa Mbo (‘mosquito creek’).
+From our camp near Arusha, we travel west in 4x4 safari vehicles to Serengeti National Park and the Ngorongoro Crater, where we will spend the next three days.
+Our drive takes us across the Rift Valley, via the village of Mto Wa Mbo.
 We then pass the Ngorongoro Crater, driving around the rim, through the Ngorongoro Crater Conservation Area.

-We descend onto the game-rich open plains of the vast Serengeti, famous for its’ enormous Great Migration.
+Leaving the Crater we descend to the game-rich open plains of the vast Serengeti, famous for its enormous Great Migration.
 Also known as the Wildebeest Migration this annual wildlife spectacle occurs when 1.5 million wildebeest, 200,000 zebras and 350,000 gazelles stampede across the endless Serengeti plains in search of water and fresh grazing.
-Visiting the Serengeti plains, lush in the wet season and more arid in the dry, is an unforgettable wildlife experience at any time of year.
-Serengeti National Park is arguably the most famous game reserves in the world, offering some of the best game viewing in the world.
+Visiting the Serengeti plains, lush in the wet season and arider in the dry, is an unforgettable wildlife experience at any time of year.
+Serengeti National Park is arguably the most famous game reserves in the world, offering some of the best wildlife viewing in the world.

 After the unforgettable experience of camping under the stars in an unfenced campsite within the Serengeti, in an area where lion and hyena roam freely, we set off for the Ngorongoro Crater.
 We take a game viewing drive as we make our way out of the Serengeti Plains, stopping for lunch before driving up the Crater rim.
 Tonight we camp on the Ngorongoro Crater rim, enjoying spectacular views over the crater floor some 600m below (nights at 2400m above sea level can get cold, so bring a warm jacket).